JTaisey389/storefront/README.md

 - As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock
 - As a user, I want to know to that when I add an item to my cart, that it is removed from

+**Phase Four**

+- As a user, I want to see a full detail view of a product so that I can make a more informed choice about purchasing it.
+- As a user, I want to view my full cart and initiate the checkout process so that I can purchase my items and have them delivered

 ### Architecture

 1. Begin with creating your application using create-react-app